 The electric is mainly 12v and stored in big batteries, which are recharged by the engine.
 There is a 1000w inverter to convert 12v to 230v but this flattens the batteries fairly quickly, so I mostly use 12v appliances.
 Update; I have now added solar panels to recharge the batteries, so I no longer need to run the engine every day.

 There are three radiators on the boat that are heated with a diesel heater and there’s also a multi-fuel stove for heating.

 The boat has a cruiser stern with seats so there’s plenty of space for people on the back while cruising.
 There’s also room enough here for sunbathing in a deck chair when moored up.

 The truth about the Canals

 The canals are old, very old and it often shows with heavy, worn or broken lock gates and paddles.
 These can sometimes be hard work and slow to use, some even look like they shouldn’t be used.
 I went into one in Manchester that I couldn’t believe was useable and would actually work, it was so overgrown.

-The canals were not all designed and built by the same person, each canal was designed and built by different people.
+The canals were designed and built by different people.
 So they all vary quite a bit, some will take wide beam boats and others will not.
 Some canals can accommodate 72 feet long boats and on others you will not fit in the locks.
 They even vary with how the lock gates and paddle mechanisms work.

 There are lots of challenges that slow your progress to possibly 1 or 2 miles an hour.
 Lift and swivel bridges are fairly common on the narrow canals.
 Some are electric but mostly they’re operated by hand with a Windlass.